-Let's illustrate this process with another example, taken from our work on the Middle East.
-Figure 3 shows the differential performance of the world's six leading privately owned oil companies relative to the Fortune 500 benchmark.
+Our research offers various historical studies of differential accumulation in which we examine the quantities and qualities of capital as power.
+One of these is our work on the Middle East.[12]
+Figure 4 shows the differential performance of the world's six leading privately owned oil companies relative to the Fortune 500 benchmark.
 Each bar in the chart shows the extent to which the oil companies' rate of return on equity exceeded or fell short of the Fortune 500 average.
-The gray bars show positive differential accumulation - i.e. the percent by which the oil companies exceeded the Fortune 500 average.
-The black bars show negative differential accumulation; that is, the percent by which the oil companies trailed the average.
-Finally, the little explosion signs in the chart shows the occurrences of "Energy Conflicts" - that is, regional energy-related wars.
+The gray bars show positive differential accumulation - i.e. the per cent by which the oil companies exceeded the Fortune 500 average.
+The black bars show negative differential accumulation; that is, the per cent by which the oil companies trailed the average.
+Finally, the little explosion signs in the chart show the occurrences of Energy Conflicts - that is, regional energy-related wars.